He's six over parr, the leader in the clubhouse, Trevor Emelman, at minus three in the PGA championships.

 Back in a moment.

-Al Wilson, he got a great song too, called The Snake, called this program once.
+Al Wilson, he got a great song, too, called The Snake, called this program once.

-Uh thank us for playing his tunes.
+Thank us for playing his tunes.

-Listen to the Washington Post.
+Listen to this, listen to the Washington POST.

-And they've been demanding it, along with Ted Kennedy and all the other Democrats and the activist groups, you gotta close it down.
+And this is about shifting prisoners out of Club Gitmo, and they've been demanding it, along with Ted Kennedy and all the other Democrats and the activist groups.

 It's cruel and unusual.

-And what Dick Durbin said about the place.
+Remember what Dick Durbin said about the place.

-Washington Post in an editorial yesterday said shifting the indefinite detention of enemy fighters from Guantanamo could therefore end up meaning worse treatment for the detainees.
+Washington POST, in an editorial yesterday, said shifting the indefinite detention of enemy fighters from Guantanamo could therefore end up meaning worse treatment for the detainees.

 For this reason, it is essential that the administration receive serious assurances of humane treatment, including access by international organizations, not just the sort of paper pledges as it's gotten in some instances.

-So you just have to laugh because for all this time, send them home.
+So you just have to laugh because for all this to send them home, Gitmo is the absolute hellhole of the world.

-A Bush administration, okay, we'll get rid of them.
+Bush administration, okay, we'll get rid of them.

-You can't, you can't send them back there.
+You can't send them back there.

-Why it's going to be even worse than Gitmo.
+Why, it's going to be even worse than Gitmo.

 You've got to get promises that they won't be.